kosteklvp/-bowling-results-reporting-system/README.md

 # Bowling Results Reporting System

-This is an application for reporting bowling results in table.
+This is an application for reporting bowling results in a table.
 The user of the system should be able to enter a text file with a sequence of game results in bowling, and then get the results in the form of a table.

 ## Launching

 Download executable jar file from **Releases** section and run it in command line.
 As the first argument, you must specify the path to the text file with the sequence of game results.
+Java 17 is required to run it.

 ![example-cmd](https://user-images.githubusercontent.com/29569674/224686413-9d76b4c9-c8d8-4547-b5d5-c9a9afc577e6.jpg)